ceramicnetwork/docs/docs/run/nodes/nodes.md

 **Restarting the process**

 Ceramic and IPFS will not automatically restart if they crash.
 You should configure your own restart mechanism and you must ensure data persistence between restarts.
-If the multiaddress changes for any reason (your node goes down or restarts without pulling in an existing config file), you will need to submit another a new pull request to the peerlist with the updated multiaddress.
-If your multiaddress is not persisted, your node will regenerate this file upon restarting with a new address and all other nodes on the network will lose connection to you.
+If the multiaddress changes for any reason (your node goes down or restarts without pulling in an existing config file), your node will regenerate this file upon restarting with a new address and all other nodes on the network will lose connection to you.

 ### Terraform